 For example, the standard 3-gram dose of dry mushrooms is equivalent to about 30 grams of fresh.

 Truffles refer to the underground portion of the mushroom — called the mycelium.

 What we think of as a “mushroom” is simply the reproductive organ of the fungi.
 The organism itself lives below the ground in the form of a thick mat of fibrous “threads” called mycelia.
 These threats penetrate the mushroom’s source of food to break it down and turn it into energy.

-The mushrooms that appear above the soils are sent up seasonally for the purpose of spreading the spores to form new organisms.
+The mushrooms that appear above the soils are sent up seasonally for the purpose of spreading their spores to form new organisms.

-In some parts of the world, magic mushrooms are illegal, but the mycelium (truffles) are not.
-If you order magic mushrooms at a coffee shop in Amsterdam, for example, you’re going to get a back of truffles rather than mushroom fruiting bodies.
+In some parts of the world, magic mushrooms are illegal, but mycelium (truffles) are not.
+If you order magic mushrooms at a coffee shop in Amsterdam, for example, you’re going to get a bag of truffles rather than mushroom fruiting bodies.

 The approximate equivalent of a magic mushroom truffle is about 2.7 times the dose of the mushroom caps.
 This means our 3-gram example dose is equivalent to about 8 grams of truffles.

 You can use truffles the same way you would use dried mushrooms.
 Eat them directly, mix them into capsules, or make tea.

 Mushroom tea is an attractive option because it helps eliminate the bad taste of the mushrooms and reduces the chances of digestive discomfort — which some people experience when eating dried mushies.

 The most important thing to remember when making mushroom tea is to avoid overheating the mushrooms.
 Heat will destroy the active ingredients.